I heard a song from this album one day this week on Radio Paradise (a favorite of mine). Released in 2009. Electronic pop? On Tidal and Spotify.

 Along with free internet radio streams we have a number services offering quite literally millions of songs for a paltry monthly sum.
 Streaming has most definitely taken over the music world and with the likes of Deezer HiFi and Tidal even picky audiophiles (like yours truly) have embraced the model.
 What’s not to like?
 If for nothing else these services allow us to explore music in ways which were unthinkable just a few short years ago.
 I’m a fan.

 After more than 2 years using a Bluesound Node 2 I decided it was time to revisit my favorite macOS music players.
-So, I brought my old Mac mini out of storage, did a bit of housekeeping, and downloaded the latest offerings from Sonic Studio and Damien Plisson.
+So, I brought my old Mac mini out of storage, did a bit of housekeeping, and downloaded the latest offerings from Sonic Studio, Damien Plisson, and Jussi Laako.
 I’m glad I did.
-Both Amarra and Audirvana Plus have seen quite a bit of development since I last used either of them and both have improved in functionality and sound quality.
+Amarra, Audirvana Plus, and HQPlayer have all seen quite a bit of development since I last used them.
 I’ve also acquired a new DAC and USB/SPDIF converter.
 So much for being off the merry-go-round.

 - Schiit Audio Eitr